-The Falkirk party, with the exception of a few skirmishers sent off to harass the retreating enemy, employed themselves during this evening in securing the English camp and its contents, and in stripping the bodies of the slain.
-Hawley, in the brief interval between the rout and the pursuit, had made an attempt to strike his camp and take away his baggage, but owing to the desertion of his waggoners and the necessity of a speedy retreat, he was at last obliged to abandon the whole to the Highlanders; having only made an ineffectual attempt to set it on fire.
-Charles thus obtained possession of a vast quantity of military stores. while his men enriched themselves with such articles of value as the people of Falkirk had not previously abstracted.
+The Falkirk party, with the exception of a few skirmishers sent off to harass the retreating enemy, employed themselves during this evening in securing the English camp and its contents, and in stripping the bodies of the slain. in the brief interval between the rout and the pursuit, had made an attempt to strike his camp and take away his baggage, but owing to the desertion of his waggoners and the necessity of a speedy retreat, he was at last obliged to abandon the whole to the Highlanders; having only made an ineffectual attempt to set it on fire.
+Charles thus obtained possession of a vast quantity of military stores, while his men enriched themselves with such articles of value as the people of Falkirk had not previously abstracted.
 In addition to the tents, baggage, &c., which fell into his hands, he secured seven pieces of cannon, three mortars, 600 muskets, a large quantity of hand-grenades, and 4000 pounds' weight of powder, besides many standards and other trophies of victory.
 As for the slain, they were that night stripped so effectually, that a citizen of Falkirk who next morning surveyed the field from a distance, and who lived till recent years to describe the scene, used to say, that he could compare them to nothing but a large flock of white sheep at rest on the face of the hill.

 Charles lost only thirty-two men in the battle, including officers, and had 120 wounded.
 The loss on the English side is stated by the official returns to have been 280 in all, killed, wounded, and missing, but was probably much more considerable.
 The loss of officers was in particular very great.
 There were killed, four captains and two lieutenants of Blakeney's, five captains and one lieutenant of Wolfe's, with no fewer than three lieutenant-colonels, Whitney, Bigger, and Powell.
-Colonel Ligonier, who had been under medical treatment for pleurisy, tion har Bu thht al al of th tr ge st go be fr fie to ex hi: to he ar re: the of tw an six the Af me on
+Colonel Ligonier, who had been under medical treatment for pleurisy,

-^{} The column commanded by Lord John Drummond overtook one of the straggling parties upon the main street, at a spot nearly opposite to the Old Bank.
+\ The column commanded by Lord John Drammond overtook one of the straggling parties upon the main street, at a spot nearly opposite to the Old Bank.
 Its commander was reeling for loss of blood, but had still strength to wave his sword, and call upon his men to rally.
-The first Highlander who approached cut down the unforunate officer; upon which another rushed up and slew him in his turn with a battleaxe, exclaiming, "She ought to respect a tecan [dying] prave man, whether she'lt wear ta red coat or ta kilt."
-The Camerons made great slaughter among another party which they found upon the street, on emerging from the Cow Wynd.-Tradition at Fakirk.
+The first Highlander who approached cut down the unfortunity of the street was the street of the street who approached the street was the street of the street who approached the street was the street was the street of the street was the street of the street was th upon his men to raily.
+The first ringulancer who approximed cut down an amount officer; upon which another rushed up and slew him in his turn with a battle-axe, exclaiming, "She ought to respect a teean [dying] prave man, whether she'll wear ta red coat or ta kilt."
+The Camerons made great slaughter among another party which they found upon the street, on emerging from the Cow Wynd,-Tradition at Falkirk.